 The author of this great book, Jake VanderPlas, is the director of Open Software at the University of Washington.
 He certainly knows his field very well — from a practitioners’ as well as an academic point of view.
 This book is written for the data science researcher who dives deep into the field — and seeks a thorough introduction into NumPy, Matplotlib, Pandas, and Scikit-learn.
 It is worth the few bucks many times over!

 Do you want to learn the fun way as a NumPy beginner with little time?
 This book is for you!

-This book is co-authored by three German computer scientists and former doctoral researchers.
+This book is co-authored by three German computer scientists and former doctoral researchers (including me).
 It uses a fundamental principle of effective teaching: a puzzle-first approach.
 It contains 46 NumPy puzzles to train and strengthen your rapid NumPy understanding — and gives you the opportunity to measure your current skill level.
 Through the frequent code quizzes, the book is easy to read and fun.

 Know Another Great NumPy Book?